pauloalcobia/mcHF_rev_0_8/README.md

-There is still a lot of testing on the hardware left, as there are new ideas i am trying to implement, but during the next 3-4 months i hope to be able to upload all documentation and sources, as long as they become in presentable form.
+There is still a lot of testing on the hardware left, as there are new ideas i am trying to implement, but during the next 3-4 months i hope to be able to upload all documentation and sources, as soon as they become somewhat presentable.

 73!